notatestuser/Neo.Sandbox/README.md

 You should fork this project and use it as a playground to experiment with compiling and executing smart contracts.
 The solution is laid out as follows:

 * 'neo' solution folder - contains neo core project references
-* 'smart_contracts' - contains an example HelloWorld smart contract
+* 'smart_contracts' - contains example smart contracts
 * Testbox project - unit test project used to compile and run smart contracts

 ### Using the solution